alimranahmed/resources/articles/2019_11_09_Static_property.md

 2. In the constructor we have used `self`(or `static`) keyword to access the static property.
 3. `totalCarCreated` is not property of `$car1` or `$car2` so we accessed it as `Car::totalCarCreated`

-I hope this article explain clearly what is `static` property and when we should use `static` property.
+I hope this article explains clearly what is `static` property and when we should use `static` property.
 My initial plan was to explain both static property and method in this very same article.
-But I think it being too long.
+But I think it is already a long one.
 So, in my next article I will try to explain what is static method and when we should use static method.
 Till then, Happy Programming!